harmonyhub22/hhub-backend/README.md

 ```
 Password: literally anything

-IV.
-Trouble connecting to the local database?
+V. Trouble connecting to the local database?

 Stop the Postgres Service on your local computer.

+VI.
+For API endpoint reference, check out our

-V. Look at the <a href="https://www.postman.com/orange-capsule-30931/workspace/hhub-backend" target="_blank">Postman Workspace</a> for api endpoint reference.
+<a href="https://www.postman.com/orange-capsule-30931/workspace/hhub-backend" target="_blank">Postman Workspace</a>